If you have watched curling before, you have most likely seen it be played on dedicated ice. There are two types of curling ice called:

 If curlers were to slide curling stones on smooth ice, a curling stone would travel no more than 20 feet.
 By texturing - or pebbling - the ice, the stone can travel farther.

 To pebble the ice, a pebbler is used.
 A pebbler is essentially a backpack that carries hot water with a hose that comes out the bottom.
-We will learn more about the pebbler in Curling Pebbler.
-At the end of the nozzle is a pebblehead, which looks similar to a showerhead, but points upwards.

 After the pebbler is filled with hot water, a person will begin to pebble the ice.
 This is achieved by moving the pebblehead in a horizontal arc while walking backwards (as you do not want to step on the pebble that was just created).
 This process is repeated until three or four coats of pebble are on the ice.